2006–07 Cleveland Cavaliers season

 LeBron James led the Cavaliers to their first Eastern Conference championship.

-The 2006–07 Cleveland Cavaliers season was the 37th season of NBA basketball in Cleveland, Ohio.
+The 2006–07 Cleveland Cavaliers season was the 37th season of the franchise in the National Basketball Association (NBA).
 Led by 22-year old forward LeBron James, the Cavaliers finished the season with a 50–32 record, finishing second-place in the Central Division, winning their first Eastern Conference championship, and earning the franchise's first trip to the NBA Finals.
-During the season, the Cavaliers had the fourth best team defensive rating in the NBA.
+During the season, the Cavaliers were recorded as having the fourth best team defensive rating in the NBA.

-Prior to making their first NBA Finals appearance, in the playoffs, the Cavaliers swept the Washington Wizards in four games in the First Round, defeated the New Jersey Nets in six games in the semifinals, and defeated the Detroit Pistons in six games in the conference finals.
+The Cavaliers clinched their playoff berth for the second consecutive season since the 2005–06 season and their second time since the 1997–98 season.
+In the playoffs, the Cavaliers swept the Washington Wizards in four games in the First Round, then defeated the New Jersey Nets in six games in the Semi-finals, before finally defeating the top-seeded Detroit Pistons in six games in the conference finals, advancing to their first ever NBA Finals.

-However, in the NBA Finals, the Cavaliers would collapse, as they were swept by the more experienced San Antonio Spurs in four games.
-LeBron James was the team's leading scorer and finished in 5th place in league MVP voting.
+However, in the NBA Finals, the Cavaliers were defeated by the more experienced San Antonio Spurs in four games.
+James was the team's leading scorer and finished in 5th place in league MVP voting.

-The Cavaliers would not make it back to the Finals until 2015, when James returned to the team after a four year tenure with the Miami Heat.
+The Cavaliers would not return to the Finals until 2015, when James returned to the team after a four year tenure with the Miami Heat.